-"2023 Form 10-K" means the Company's Annual Report on Form 10-K for the year ended December 31, 2023, which was filed by the Company on April 15, 2024;
+"2023 Form 10-K" means the Company's Annual Report on Form 10-K for the year ended December 31, 2023, which was filed by the Company with the SEC on April 15, 2024;

 "Algorithm" refers to a set of instructions that perform a particular action.
-Our team of data scientists and medical professionals create proprietary instruction sets, or "Algorithms," to identify recovery opportunities within the data sets of our Assignors' Claims.
-Our proprietary algorithms incorporate various data points within the data sets of our Assignors' Claims, which may include, but are not limited to, medical coding classification systems such as diagnosis codes (e.g., ICD-8/ICD-9/ICD-10 codes), procedure codes (e.g., CPT codes), and drug codes (e.g., NDC codes); non-medical data such as demographics and date ranges; and data from public sources such as crash reports, offense incident reports, and other reports that provide details as to an occurrence.
-These Algorithms are then applied to our Assignors' aggregated Claims data, filtering through the billions of lines of data from our Assignors to identify recoverable opportunities consistent with a given Algorithm's criteria.
+Our team of data scientists and medical professionals create proprietary instruction sets, or "Algorithms," to identify recovery opportunities within our Assignors' data sets.
+Our proprietary Algorithms incorporate various data points within our Assignors' data sets, which may include, but are not limited to, medical coding classification systems such as diagnosis codes (e.g., ICD-8/ICD-9/ICD-10 codes), procedure codes (e.g., CPT codes), and drug codes (e.g., NDC codes); non-medical data such as demographics and date ranges; and data from public sources such as crash reports, offense incident reports, and other reports that provide details as to an occurrence.
+These Algorithms are then applied to aggregated Assignor data sets, filtering through the billions of lines of data from our Assignors to identify recoverable opportunities consistent with a given Algorithm's criteria.
 Identified potential recoveries are then further quality reviewed by our medical team;